Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 I think when it comes to our personal portfolio draw down options and estate planning preferences, we are very likely to proceed with the following draw down order(s) to avoid huge taxation issues/liabilities with our RRSPs/RRIFs in particular:

-- Custom withdrawals – based on tax bracket management in the “go-go” retirement years vs. “slow-go” years which includes some strategic RRSP withdrawals when minimal other income streams are in play.
+- Custom withdrawals – based on tax bracket management in the “go-go” retirement years vs. “slow-go” years – which includes some strategic RRSP withdrawals when other income streams are in play, such as corporations or part-time work.

 My portfolio drawdown order?

-I’ll probably adjust my order over time but I wrote about my potential portfolio drawdown order here.
+I’ll might adjust my order over time but I wrote about my potential portfolio drawdown order here.

 My Own Advisor is not a tax professional and this information is not tax advice, however, I do my best to ensure information on my site is accurate and relevant as much as I can.
 Thanks for being a fan.